vbeffa/fibsrv/README.md

 ## Running

 1. `activator run`
 2. Open http://localhost:9000/ to test with browser.
+The page functions as a rudimentary interactive shell.
 3. Try `curl http://localhost:9000/fib/100` or `curl http://localhost:9000/fib_list/20`
    to test with curl.